-Many people in Chicago or Aurora rent an apartment or work in an office owned by a landlord or management company.
+Many people in Chicagoland or Aurora rent an apartment or work in an office owned by a landlord or management company.
 The nice part about living or working in a building owned by someone else is that there is someone to call when things need fixing.
 However, landlords who do not keep the property in good condition, fail to make repairs, or perform shoddy workmanship may be putting tenants and visitors at risk of an injury.

 If you suffer a slip and fall, burn, or another injury because of an unsafe condition in an apartment, office building, or another property, you may be able to file a personal injury claim for damages.
 A personal injury lawsuit can help victims recover compensation for medical expenses, lost wages, and pain and suffering.
 Contact the Cullotta Bravo Law Group in Aurora today.